romrawinjp/modern-image-search/README.md

-# Course Page for Modern Image Search at Super AI Development Program SS4
+# Course Page: Modern Image Search for Super AI Development Program SS4
-by Romrawin Chumpu (Jin)
+by Romrawin Chumpu (Jin) - Super AI SS1

 Hello everyone!
 Welcome to the short course on image search.
 This repository is a collection of codes, demos, and examples throughout the course.
 Feel free to download anything you find useful here.